-A lot of Australians love getting bundled up and hurling themselves down a snow covered mountain.
-Whether you are a skier or a snowboarder, getting snow ready will help avoidable accidents bringing your ski trip to a sudden halt.
+With the cold of winter already hitting Sydney and the ski fields, a lot of Australians are getting ready to book a ski trip with dreams of white snow-covered mountains.
+Whether you are a skier or a snowboarder, getting snow ready will help avoid accidents, bringing your trip to a sudden halt.

 No matter what level of skiing or snowboarding you are at, having a lesson is valuable for not only enhancing your skills but also for teaching how to fall correctly to reduce the risk of injury.
 Reaching out to stop your fall with your hand can lead to fractures or dislocations of the shoulder, elbow and wrist.

 Always ski responsibly.
 Trying to quickly squeeze in one last run of the day before the light fades or the bus leaves increases your risk of having an accident.
-With fatigue setting in from the day of skiing combined with a degree of recklessness in order to beat the clock results in skiers and snowboarders skiing beyond their limits and control.
-Instead it is It is advisable to end your session and spend some time to cool down and stretch in preparation for the following day.
+With fatigue setting in from the day of skiing combined with a degree of recklessness in order to beat the clock, results in skiers and snowboarders skiing beyond their limits and control.
+Instead, it is advisable to end your session and spend some time cooling down and stretching in preparation for the following day.

 It is also wise to refrain from skiing on runs that are beyond your skill level, always make sure that someone knows where you are skiing and for how long, and be aware of the other skiers around you at all times.
 The key to having a great skiing holiday is to stay safe.